SummaryRead the full fact sheet

-Blood pressure is the pressure of the blood in the arteries as it is pumped around the body by the heart.
+Blood pressure is the pressure of blood on the walls of your arteries as your heart pumps blood around your body.
 Blood pressure does not stay the same all the time.
-It changes to meet your body’s needs.
+It changes to meet your body’s needs and it is normal for your blood pressure to go up and down throughout the day.
 It is affected by various factors, including body position, breathing, emotional state, exercise and sleep.

-If blood pressure remains high, it can lead to serious problems like heart attack, stroke, heart failure or kidney disease.
-The medical name for persistently high blood pressure is hypertension
+If blood pressure remains high over a long period of time, it can lead to a heart attack, stroke, heart failure or kidney disease.

 Measuring blood pressure